Cannabis Corpse: History

 In 1999, bassist/guitarist Philip "Landphil" Hall coined the "Cannabis Corpse" name with his brother Josh "HallHammer" Hall.
 The original line up had Landphil on vocals and a recruit named John Gonzalez (of Nehema) on guitar.
 John moved to Hawaii and the band was put on hold until 2006, when Phil bought a multitrack recorder.
 The brothers, along with Andy "Weedgrinder" Horn recorded a demo for the band, which eventually became Blunted at Birth.
 Soon thereafter, they were signed as the first band to Richmond, Virginia-based Forcefield Records whose founders were personal friends.

 Cannabis Corpse appear briefly in the BBC film In the Loop.

 Cannabis Corpse toured Europe in 2013 with Ghoul, and announced that they had signed to Season of Mist on their website.

 Cannabis Corpse was hired by Chris Barnes to be his studio band for Six Feet Under's album Crypt of the Devil in 2015.
 Phil played rhythm guitars and bass on the album as well as writing the music.
 Josh played drums and Brandon Ellis played lead guitar, before joining The Black Dahlia Murder.
 Guitarist Ray Suhy would later join Six Feet Under as a full time member after his stint in Cannabis Corpse.

 Cannabis Corpse announced their official disbandment on October 17, 2025.
+Hall continues to perform with Municipal Waste.